-Note - "Reasonable means" is intended to denote the use, at the point of departure, of information available to the operator either through official information published by the aeronautical information services or readily available from other sources.

-- (4) Each AOC holder shall ensure that any inadequacy of facilities observed in the course of operations is reported to the Authority responsible without delay. - (5) Each AOC holder shall, as part of its safety management system, asses the level or Rescue and Fire Fighting Service (RFFS) protection available at any aerodrome intended to be specified in the operational flight plan in order to ensure that an acceptable level of protection is available for the aircraft intended to be used. - (6) Each AOC holder shall include in its operations manual information related to the level of RFFS protection that is deemed acceptable.
+- Note "Reasonable means" is intended to denote the use, at the point of departure, of information available to the operator either through official information published by the aeronautical information services or readily available from other sources. - (4) The operator shall ensure that a flight will not commence or continue as planned unless it has been ascertained by every reasonable means available that the airspace containing the intended route from aerodrome of departure to aerodrome of arrival, including the intended take-off, destination and en-route alternate aerodromes, can be safely used for the planned operation.
+When intending to operate over or near conflict zones, a risk assessment shall be conducted and appropriate risk mitigation measures taken to ensure a safe flight. - Note 1.- "Reasonable means" in this directive is intended to denote the use, at the point of departure or while the aircraft is in flight, of information available to the operator either through official information published by the aeronautical information services or readily obtainable from other sources. - Note 2.- Guidance on safety risk assessments is contained in the Safety Management Manual (SMM) (Doc 9859). - Note 3.- The Risk Assessment Manual for Civil Aircraft Operations Over or Near Conflict Zones (Doc 10084) contains further guidance on risk assessment for air operators when flying over or near conflict zones. - (5) Each AOC holder shall ensure that any inadequacy of facilities observed in the course of operations is reported to the Authority responsible without delay. - (6) Each AOC holder shall, as part of its safety management system, asses the level or Rescue and Fire Fighting Service (RFFS) protection available at any aerodrome intended to be specified in the operational flight plan in order to ensure that an acceptable level of protection is available for the aircraft intended to be used. - (7) Each AOC holder shall include in its operations manual information related to the level of RFFS protection that is deemed acceptable.